Freeze-Tag is Strongly NP-hard in 2D with $L_p$ Distances: Introduction

+FTP arises naturally in several applications.
+Although initially formulated in the context of swarm robotics, it also models data transfer and network design problems~\citep{En19}.
+Specifically, it is a variant of classical broadcast and peer-to-peer communication problems~\citep{Ra94}, with practical proximity constraints that may reflect technical or security requirements.
+The problem is also closely related to multicast trees, communication structures commonly implemented in the application layer of computer networks~\citep{Pan98}.
+Such trees are vital for geographically distributed applications that require efficient routing over the Internet.
+An FTP solution is also a minimum-depth rooted binary tree spanning all robot positions in the input domain.
+From this perspective, the problem can be seen as a variant of the Bounded-Degree Minimum Height Spanning Tree problem~\citep{Ju05}, also known as the Degree-Bounded Shortest Path Tree.
+Similarly, it can be reduced to a version of the Bounded-Degree Minimum Diameter Spanning Tree problem~\citep{Kne05} with maximum degree three.

+These connections highlight the mixed algorithmic nature of FTP.
+As in minimum broadcast time, multicast, and gossiping problems, the goal is to disseminate information through a network~\citep{Ber73, He88, Ra94}.
+Unlike these problems, FTP permits information transfer only through physical contact, so active agents must move before contacting others.
+On the one hand, FTP involves routing: active robots must reach frozen robots before activating them or passing on information.
+On the other hand, it can also be viewed as a cooperative variant of the Traveling Salesman problem, in which several agents become available over time and collectively visit all locations~\citep{Ar06}.
+FTP is also connected to rendezvous search, in which mobile agents must meet to exchange information~\citep{Al03}.
+From a network-design perspective, FTP is related to degree-bounded spanning trees~\citep{Kne05} and, more broadly, to tree spanners and metric tree embeddings~\citep{Cai95, Ba96, Fak04}.
+Given its origins in swarm robotics, online variants are natural and have also been studied~\citep{Ha06}.

-Depending on the choice of metric, FTP takes different forms.
-For example, Arkin~\etal~\cite{Arkin06} proved that FTP is \NP-hard on edge-weighted stars but polynomial if restricted to the unweighted case.
-For general weighted graphs, they also showed that it is \NP-hard to obtain an approximation factor better than $\nicefrac{5}{3}$, even for graphs of bounded degree with a single robot per vertex.
+Despite these connections, FTP differs fundamentally from classical dissemination problems.
+For example, although broadcast problems are often tractable on trees~\citep{Ra94}, FTP is already \NP-hard on trees~\citep{Arkin02}.
+Depending on the underlying metric, FTP takes different forms.
+For example, Arkin et al.~\citep{Arkin06} proved that FTP is \NP-hard on edge-weighted stars but polynomial-time solvable in the unweighted case.
+Additionally, for general edge-weighted graphs, they showed that it is \NP-hard to obtain an approximation factor better than \(\nicefrac{5}{3}\), even for graphs of maximum degree four with a single robot per vertex.
+On the algorithmic side, K{\"o}nemann et al.~\citep{Kne05} proposed an algorithm for degree-bounded minimum-diameter spanning trees with an approximation factor of \(O(\sqrt{\log n})\).
+When the degree is limited to three, this algorithm applies to FTP and gives the best-known approximation guarantee for general edge-weighted graphs.

-Despite the positive algorithmic results by Arkin~\etal~(2002), who devised a polynomial-time approximation scheme (PTAS) for Euclidean spaces under any $L_p$ distance \cite{Arkin02}, it was not until 2017 that Abel~\etal~\cite{Yu17} first established the problem’s complexity in a Euclidean space by proving that FTP is \NP-hard in the plane for the $L_2$ distance.
-For other $L_p$ metrics, however, the complexity was settled only in three dimensions.
-In 2017, Demaine and Rudoy \cite{Erik17} addressed the case with~$p>1$, and more recently, in 2023, Pedrosa and Silva \cite{Lu23} tackled the case with~${p=1}$.
-In their seminal work, Arkin~\etal~asked about the complexity of FTP in \mbox{low-dimensional} geometric spaces, and later in 2006, they posed the following conjecture: